Who We Are

 Our intention with DHYANA YOGA AND AYURVEDA is to share and build communities that empower true health and wellness.

 We attempt to share the knowledge of Yoga and Ayurveda for the benefit of those seeking optimal health, this meaning a harmonious balance and integration within body, mind, and spirit.

-My study of Ayurveda, the medicinal branch of yoga, also known as the science or knowledge of life, helped me to understand, and recognized, that one does not need to stay trained in disciplines that spread the belief that one must obey fixed sequences, because “that is the system” or said even more egocentric: “this is the real, best yoga system.”
-I was less than enthusiastic to this belief and opposed those idealist approaches to yoga.
-For me, yoga has always been a tool to help one awaken into the true essence of ones’ life.
-To me, yoga is not a competition, nor a one fixed approach but, the opportunity to live a mindful and conscious life, while creating balance with our environment, nature, humanity and our body, mind, and spirit.
+My study of Ayurveda, the medicinal branch of yoga, also known as the science or knowledge of life, helped me to understand and recognize that one does not need to stay trained in disciplines that spread the belief that one must obey fixed sequences because “that is the system” or said even more egocentric: “this is the real, best yoga system.”
+I was less enthusiastic about this belief and opposed the idealist approach to yoga.
+For me, yoga has always been a tool to help one awaken to the true essence of one’s life.
+To me, yoga is not a competition nor a one-fixed approach but the opportunity to live a mindful and conscious life while creating balance with our environment, nature, humanity and our body, mind, and spirit.

 I deeply appreciate the wisdom, knowledge, love and commitment of my teachers: Tina Gokstorp (YTT), Jason Crandell (Vinyasa YTT), Leslie Kaminoff (Yoga Anatomy TT), Karen Major (Iyengar method), Todd Norian and Ann Greene (at that time call Anusara YTT), My Ayurveda teachers Jackie and Greg Van Acker, Dr. David Frawley (Vamadeva Shastri) and his wife yogini Shambhavi L. Chopra.